don-d-nguyen/friendly-collab-party/README.md

 # friendly-collab-party

-I want to be able to make a blog like Malvika's (https://malvikasharan.github.io/) by the end of this course.
+My goal for this task: I want to be able to make a blog like Malvika's (https://malvikasharan.github.io/) by the end of this course.